-Atana Khasab hotel arrange cruise service and mountain safaris.
-These services picks up from hotel and drops also.
+Atana Khasab hotel arranges cruise service and mountain safaris.
+These services pick up from a hotel and drops also.

-Muscat is capital city of Oman and it is also worth visiting place.
+Muscat is the capital city of Oman and it is also worth visiting a place.
 Read about what to do and see in Muscat.

 Coming soon with new experiences.

 All photos are taken by me and use of photos without permission would result into legal action.